 “Life!
 What a life!
 What was it, this thing called happiness?
 What was it like?
 Hardship and bitterness were all he had ever tasted, so that he had grown accustomed to their flavor.”
 (Korbjitti 125)

 Why does suffering exist, and what causes it?
 How should we cope with suffering?
 How should humans respond to suffering and evil?
 Can a good God or controlling force exist in a world of so much suffering and evil?
 To what extent are we responsible for the suffering or blessings that we experience in life?
 Should we pin our hopes or our blame for our lives on the spiritual or material world?
 Is karmic justice possible in a world full of so much injustice?
 Why do bad things happen to good people? *Whew.* Obviously, these are big questions that I’m sure all of us have encountered and considered to a certain extent.
 To me, these questions can be summed up in the general terms “karma” and “suffering” — topics with which all philosophical worldviews and religions contend.
 Yes, No Way Out is an extremely dark novel, and Korbjitti’s characters endure what to me is unimaginable hardship.
 Yet despite its darkness, I think one of the redeeming things about the book is the author’s ability to get at the brutal heart of these big topics, as a result of the family’s extreme circumstances.
 So, as I’ve said, first write a bit about how you see these profound questions explored in No Way Out.
-Then, reflect personally, either on these topics in general, or share your opinion on how Korbjitti treats them in the book.
+Then, do some personal reflection and sharing.

 (For Nectar in a Sieve – “The Power of Hope”)